yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     <Enter>
     ```

-6. Create a text file called web.service.yml using Vim, and press the "i" key to go into edit mode
+6. Create a text file called web.service.yml using Vim, and press the "i" key to go into edit mode.

     ```bash
     vi web.service.yml